-- Our virtualtrials.com website continues to expand in terms of services provided and the community served (in 2013 we had 500,000 visitors from 224 different countries). - In the first two years of operation of our direct co-payment assistance program, we have awarded almost \$2 million to brain tumor patients. - We created and run the Brain Tumor Virtual Trial, our study of brain tumor patients, as well as the long-term glioblastoma multiforme outcome project.
+- Our virtualtrials.com website continues to expand in terms of services provided and the community served (in 2015 we had 890,000 visitors from 231 different countries). - In the first three years of operation of our direct co-payment assistance program, we have awarded almost \$3 million to brain tumor patients. - We created and run the Brain Tumor Virtual Trial, our study of brain tumor patients, as well as the long-term glioblastoma multiforme outcome project.

-- We have convinced Medicare to pay for Temodar and for Gliadel wafer treatment and have helped accelerate FDA approval of Temodar, Avastin, and the Novocure NovoTTF-100A device for brain tumors. - Along with the Brad Kaminsky Foundation and a group called Unlocking Brain Tumors, we co-founded the Heroes of Hope Grey Ribbon Crusade, which has involved over 60 brain tumor foundations working together to help fund research projects.
+- We helped convince Medicare to pay for Temodar and for Gliadel wafers, and we are working on getting Medicare to pay for Optune.
+We have helped accelerate FDA approval of Temodar, Avastin, and Optune for brain tumors. - Along with the Brad Kaminsky Foundation and a group called Unlocking Brain Tumors, we co-founded the Heroes of Hope Grey Ribbon Crusade, which has involved over 60 brain tumor foundations working together to help fund research projects.